Ceremonial mace: House of Representatives

 The Serjeant-at-Arms of the Australian House of Representatives is the ceremonial custodian of the Mace of the House.
 At the beginning and end of every day the House sits, the Speaker of the House enters and leaves the House preceded by the Serjeant-at-Arms carrying the mace on his or her right shoulder.
+The mace represents the authority of the monarch, the speaker and the house itself and is usually taken with the speaker on ceremonial occasions.
+However, in the presence of the governor-general the mace is generally left outside and covered with a green cloth on the understanding that a symbol of royal authority is not needed where the Crown’s actual representative is present.

 The current mace is made of gilded silver, and was a gift to the House from King George VI on the occasion of the 50th anniversary of Federation in 1951.
 It was presented to the House by a delegation of members of the British House of Commons.

 In May 1914, Labor MP William Higgs played a practical joke on the House by hiding the mace under one of the opposition frontbenches.
 It was not found for two hours, and police were called in as it was assumed to have been stolen.
 After initially denying his role in the incident, Higgs apologised to his colleagues the following week, stating he had acted in "a spirit of frivolity".
 His admission that he was "entirely to blame" was met with cheers.